The advantages include saving money and time, especially on lawn maintenance, and it can also improve lifestyle and help with environmental issues.

 Clean and hygienically safe – no degradation by pets.

-It varies according to each project, but all our products have a handy calculator on them to help you figure out how much synthetic grass you will need.
+It varies according to each project, why not take a look at the video below to work out how much synthetic grass you will need.
+If you are still stuck, just ask us to help!

 Artificial grass is low maintenance, helping you to save on time and money.
 You will have a beautiful lawn with no need to mow or water the grass, add fertiliser, and your pets won’t damage the grass.

-Artificial grass is held in place using special adhesives and joining tapes, which we also sell.
+Artificial grass is held in place using landscaping pins.

-Your pets will be fine!
+Yes, your pets will love it!
 They tend to treat artificial grass just like normal grass except they can’t dig it up!
 Any droppings are easy for you to remove or wash away.
-If the grass will receive very heavy use from pets, as it would in a kennels, we recommend that you use disinfectant to clean it as this will help remove smells and kill bacteria.
-However, where you have light use, this is rarely needed.
+If the grass will receive very heavy use from pets, as it would in a kennels, we recommend that you consider a shorter pile grass, and use disinfectant to clean it, as this will help remove smells and kill bacteria.
+Still not sure?
+Watch our video below or if you like, contact us!

-Read more about how our previous customers’ dogs have enjoyed our grass.
+Feel free to read more about how our previous customers’ dogs have enjoyed our grass

 Very well!
-It is better than natural grass in many ways; dogs can’t dig it up, or muddy themselves on it, or cause it any real damage so long as it is properly installed.
+It is better than natural grass in many ways; dogs are unlikely to dig it up, or cause it any real damage so long as it is properly installed.

-We guarantee our artificial grass for at least ten years.
+We guarantee our artificial grass with a fear-free warranty.
+Our premium range is guaranteed to last for at least 10 years.

 In the UK!
 Our factory is based in Maryport, in Cumbria.
 We take pride in our Made in Britain status.